Goziechukwu/smartwatch-hanker/README.md

 ## Contact information

-The website developer's contact details are as follows:
+The developer's contact details are as follows:

 Email: inekwegoziechukwu@gmail.com